microsoft/bedrock/docs/firstWorkload/README.md

 $ git push origin master
 ```

-### Generate an SSH Key for the GitOps Resource Manifest Repo
+### Generate an Deploy Key for the GitOps Resource Manifest Repo

 Flux pushes a tag to the git repo to track the last commit it has reconciled against once it finishes its reconcilitation of a commit.
 This operation requires authentication such that the repo can validate that Flux is authorized to push these tags.

-For a Github repo, this authentication is accomplished using an SSH key, so our next task is to create this GitOps SSH key.
+For a Github repo, an SSH key is used for authentication.

+To create a GitOps SSH key:
-We’ll do this using `ssh-keygen` but first let’s create a separate directory to store all of our infrastructure deployment artifacts in:
+1. Create a separate directory to store they key and other infrastructure deployment items:

 ```bash
 $ mkdir -p ~/cluster-deployment
 ```

-Next, let’s create a key pair for our GitOps workflow:
+2. Create a key pair for the GitOps workflow:

 ```bash
 $ mkdir -p ~/cluster-deployment/keys